advanced300-600 WPM⏱️ 4-6 weeks to learn

 💡 Pro Tips

-• Some subvocalization is natural for complex material
+• Some subvocalization is natural for dialogue, poetry, and rhythmic prose—don't fight it for these

-• Use LumaRead's RSVP at high speeds to force reduction
+• Use LumaRead's RSVP at speeds above 400 WPM to force your brain past the subvocalization barrier

-• Be patient - this habit takes time to change
+• Be patient—you're rewiring neural pathways built over decades; this habit takes 4-6 weeks to change significantly

-• Start with easier content when practicing this technique
+• Start with easier content when practicing—struggling with material and technique simultaneously is overwhelming

 Frequently Asked Questions